Via Dolorosa, the path covered with tears

 It is believed that once there was the Antonia Fortress, a citadel built by Herod the Great.
 But today, this place is the courtyard of the Muslim Umariya Elementary School for boys.

 At that time, Pontius Pilate was the fifth governor of the Roman province of Judaea.
-According to the 19th chapter of John s Gospel, he condemned Jesus to whip and death by crucifixion at the place called Lithostrotos
+According to the 19th chapter of John’s Gospel, he condemned Jesus to be whipped and death by crucifixion at the place called Lithostrotos

 Via Dolorosa, I Station